ranujap00/ERC-4337/README.md

 ## UserOperation
   - A data structure that represents a user action in JSON format.
 It contains information such as the sender address, the recipient address, the amount of Ether to be transferred, and the data to be included in the transaction.
   - A UserOperation is signed by the user with their private key and sent to the Account Abstraction Contract.
 The Account Abstraction Contract verifies the signature and then executes the transaction.
-  - Following are some of the attributes that can be passed to a user operation
+  - Following are some of the attributes that can be passed to a user operation.
+  - User operation is not allowed to access real time data.

 Field | Type | Description
 --- | --- | ---